JFWooten4/JFWooten4/README.md

 ---

-## 📜 Democratization: A Financial System for Everyone 🌍
+## 📜 A Financial System for Everyone 🌍

 ### Reimagining Asset Management 💡
 We're not just building an online platform; we're striving for a democratic shift in asset management.
 By April 29, 2031, we intend to combine traditional equity, bond, and (crypto)currency markets into a single, decentralized platform.